DeBankDeFi/cometbft/docs/architecture/tendermint-core/adr-002-event-subscription.md

 If the user wants to receive only a subset of transactions, ABCI-app must return a list of tags with a `DeliverTx` response.
 These tags will be parsed and matched with the current queries (subscribers).
-If the query matches the tags, subscriber will get the transaction event.
+If the query matches the tags, the subscriber will get the transaction event.

 ```
 /subscribe?query="tm.event = Tx AND tx.hash = AB0023433CF0334223212243BDD AND abci.account.invoice.number = 22"